View Dyslexie font | View high contrast

 Who is involved?

-There are a lot of individuals and organisations involved in Apprenticeship and Traineeship programs.
+There are a lot of individuals and organisations that you will connect with when completing an Apprenticeship program that will support and monitor your progression.
 Some of these will be involved in every apprenticeship or traineeship including:

-• schools will be part of the arrangement in the case of an Australian School-based Apprenticeship.
+• Schools: will be part of the arrangement in the case of a School-based Apprenticeship.

 Government support